Articles > Education > How to become a music teacher

 Do you need a degree to teach music?

 • The first step for many specials teachers is typically to master the chosen specialty, either through formal instruction or informal practice.
-For example, a music teacher chooses an instrument, genre or style of music.
+For example, a teacher chooses an instrument, genre or style of music.
 Many music educators have performance experience.
 This can occur through school bands, orchestras, choirs or recitals or as a professional musician arranging performances independently.
 Many private instructors could have experience as performers in their chosen genre or as studio musicians (or both).

-• The final step for those who want to work at a school or college is to obtain a bachelor’s degree and teaching certification or license.
+• The final step for those who want to work at a school or college is to obtain a bachelor’s degree and teaching certification or license opens in new window.

 • Postsecondary teachers can build on their bachelor’s with a Master of Fine Arts, a Master of Education or a doctorate in their chosen field.